shardeum/json-rpc-server/README.md

 This will remove all docker images created by the server during the build process.

+# Request Logging
+Request logging can be turned on by setting `JSONRPC_REQUEST_FILE_LOGGING=true` in your environment.
+The logs can then be viewed by running `npm run tail-request-logs`.

+These can also be inline in the console by setting `JSONRPC_REQUEST_CONSOLE_LOGGING=true` in your environment.

 # DEBUG Endpoints

 These api are protected preventing general public to wiping out debug data to authenticate use `/authenticate/:passphrase`. `passphrase` is set in `config.ts` config file or within the system env variable.